 Warnings: Flash floods are common in the Hill Country – if the river begins to rise, get out quickly.
 Also be careful on the slippery limestone!

 After getting our day pass, we headed straight for the falls.
 There is an overlook just a short walk from the parking lot.
 But, to really experience this spectacular place, you have to venture down to Pedernales River.

 This usually calm, yet persistent river flows over huge slabs of limestone more than 300 million years old.
 The tilted, layered limestone and rocks make this a great place to wander around.
 Climbing, jumping and occasionally sliding, makes it really feel like an adventure!

 Millions of years of erosion has led to a truly unique landscape.
 There are many interesting pockets and crevices within the rocks as well as multiple waterfalls and bigger pools of water great for fishing.

 We started along a sandy beach and ventured over the rocks to get closer to the river.
 Then we walked on the limestone up to the waterfalls.
-We stopped often to admire the interesting landscape and bright green water.
+We stopped often to admire the interesting landscape and bright green water of the Pedernales River.